Christchurch Folk Music Club

 The Folk club is an inclusive club made up of members, visitors & performers with a common appreciation and love of performing arts & music.
 Audiences are often prompted to participate throughout the concerts when appropriate.
-There is always the opportunity after concerts to interact with performers, discuss instrumental techniques and a great social way to get to know members and performers alike.
+There is always the opportunity after concerts to interact with performers and discuss instrumental techniques, and a great social way to get to know members and performers alike.

 Concerts consist of two 50 min performances, split by a 20-minute break.
-There is a small bar open for refreshments, Tea, Coffee & Cakes are available at halftime.
+Tea, Coffee & Cakes are available at halftime.
 Toilets on site.

 We have reduced rates for music students with ID cards.

 Club membership is a minimal fee, and entitles members to a $5.00 reduced weekly door charge, a copy of the ‘Hear-Ye’ newsletter, which is circulated regularly.
 The Hear -Ye, informs you of the upcoming weekly concerts, the performers’ music styles and backgrounds, entry fees, club activities, email reminders, and provides discount vouchers from Music Works.